HITMAN2477/discord-token-login/README.md

 ## 🤔 How to use

 1. Click on the extension icon
-2. Put your token in the input field then save it
+2. Put your token in the input field, then save it
 3. Open the Discord login page, then click on the "Token Login" button.

 ## 📸 Screenshots